Java-Village/drone-control/README.md

   - try the solution described in [this answer](https://raspberrypi.stackexchange.com/a/140524).

 ## Tasks
-- Turn this into a proper ROS node and workspace
+- ~Turn this into a proper ROS node and workspace~
-- Test the image script
+- ~Test the image script~
-- Make the socket handling more robust
+- Make the socket handling more robust.
+  - (it only sends one image before breaking right now...)
+- More detail on rangefinder setup.